SabariKannanM/Second-Nose-huzzah32/README.md

 * WEEK 23: Display data on the OLED display, work on the mobile app
 * WEEK 24: Send data to the MQTT server, work on the mobile app
 * WEEK 25: Get data from the time of flight sensor, work on the mobile app
-* WEEK 26: Test the smart-bin
+* WEEK 26: Test the Second-Nose
 * WEEK 27: Final adjustments
 * WEEK 28: Final prototype

 ## Evaluation plan:
-If the smart-bin is capable of sending the IAQ and waste level to the user's mobile phone through the internet, and gives notifications to dispose the waste when the pollution level is light to high, then the project would be successful.
+If the Second-Nose is capable of sending the IAQ and waste level to the user's mobile phone through the internet, and gives notifications to dispose the waste when the pollution level is light to high, then the project would be successful.

 ## BOM:
 * [BOM link](https://octopart.com/bom-tool/PDJ5Hqcs)

 ## Result:
-The smart bin is successfully sending the IAQ and waste level to the user's mobile phone through the internet, and gives notifications to dispose the waste when the bin is full or the air is polluted (IAQ > 100).
+The Second-Nose is successfully sending the IAQ and waste level in the bin to the user's mobile phone through the internet, and gives notifications to dispose the waste when the bin is full or the air is polluted (IAQ > 100).
 * IAQ plot
 <img src="https://github.com/SabariKannanM/smart-bin-huzzah32/blob/master/result_IAQ_plot.png" title="IAQ plot">